deepbsd/deepbsd.github.io/_posts/2021-02-23-Arch_Linux_Install_Script.markdown

 like Cinnamon, but I normally install XFCE and i3wm as well, just to have options (sometimes I like to switch things up!).
 For this script, I opted out of installing X, but you can check out my Farchi script or my Darchi script.
 You can see how I branch conditionally from preferences.
-I figure you'll want to just see if the script works, first of all.
+I figure you'll want to just see if the script works for you.

 If you want to modify the script to create create GPT partitions, you could use `sgdisk`.
 That's what I use in the Farchi and Darchi scripts.
 You could create all the partitions with simply using `cfdisk`, but I think it's a good exercise to automate it.
 Plus, `sfdisk` and `sgdisk` are really fast.
-You can create volume groups and partitions in 2 or 3 seconds.
+You can create partitions and volume groups in 3 seconds or less!
 It's wicked fast!

 You could use a phrase something like this to create partitions using sgdisk: